Emphasize Positive over Punishing Language

 “Late work receives a 40% reduction.”

 |“Feel free to complete makeup work to earn credit.” |

 “Late work is eligible for 60% of original points.”

-Granted, these phrases might not work for every instruction, but requirements can be phrased to highlight how they produce a strong assignment instead of how they fulfill a list of rules.
+Granted, these phrases might not work for every situation, but requirements can be phrased to highlight how they produce strong assignments instead of how they enforce a list of rules.
 By justifying and explaining guidelines to students, they become more than a seemingly arbitrary list.

 Choose Cooperative over Paternalistic Rhetoric

 Many students with and without disabilities have had their agency downplayed throughout their educations.
 To shift the rhetoric of the syllabus, instructors might explain what students can do as opposed to what they should not do.

 For example, Adam Heidebrink-Bruno in “Syllabus as Manifesto” focuses on “student rights,” and Anne-Marie Womack describes “course values” and “course plans” instead of “course policies.”
 This diction emphasizes common ideals to build community with students.